 Fiat has held a leading role in the automotive industry since its inception in 1899, at the dawn of Italian industrialization.
 From the moment they first appeared on the market, Fiat products, today ranging well beyond automobiles, have been extensively developed and recognized worldwide.
-Its logo has become a great status symbol due to a history of the superior cars the Company produces and the prestige of its history and tradition.
+Its logo has become a great status symbol due to a history of superior cars, prestige, history and tradition.

 Fiat 1899 to 1911

-The charter of Societa Anonima Fabbrica Italiana Automobili Torino or Fiat, was signed on July 11, 1899.
-Giovanni Agnelli was on the Board of Directors, but quickly distinguished himself as a the Company's innovator.
-He was determined Fiat would be highly successful and had great strategic vision and because of these qualities, he became Managing Director of Fiat in 1902.
+The charter of Società Anonima Fabbrica Italiana Automobili Torino or Fiat, was signed on July 11, 1899.
+Giovanni Agnelli was on the Board of Directors, but quickly distinguished himself as the Company's innovator.
+He was determined Fiat would be highly successful and had great strategic vision.
+Because of these qualities, he became Managing Director of Fiat in 1902.

 Fiat's First Factories and Races

-In 1900, the first Fiat factory opened in Carso Dante and with a workforce of 150 people.
-Fiat saw 24 cars roll off the assembly line that first year, including the Company's first model, the 3 ½ CV.
+In 1900, the first Fiat factory opened in corso Dante, in Turin, with a workforce of 150 people.
+Fiat saw 24 cars roll off the assembly line that first year, including the company's first model, the 3 ½ CV.
 By 1904, a Fiat logo had been designed as an oval with a blue background.
 When Italy hosted the first Car Tour of the country, nine Fiats crossed the finish line.
-By 1902, driver Vincenzo Lancia won the Sassi-Superga uphill race in the famous Fiat 24 hp model.
-Giovanni Agnelli, President of Fiat represented the Company on the racetrack, driving an 8 hp Fiat in the second Italian Car Tour and set a record in that race.
+By 1902, driver Vincenzo Lancia won the Sassi-Superga uphill race, in the famous Fiat 24 hp model.
+Giovanni Agnelli, President of Fiat, represented the company on the racetrack, driving an 8 hp Fiat in the second Italian Car Tour and set a record in that race.

 In 1908, Fiat opened the Fiat Automobile Company in the US.
-The Company grew in leaps and bounds and at this time a Fiat was a luxury item in America, costing thousands more than the average domestic car of the period.
-Fiat continued to grow at a swift rate and it wasn't long before the Company expanded it's product line with trucks, trams, marine engines and commercial vehicles.
+The Company grew in leaps and bounds: at that time, a Fiat was a luxury item in America, costing thousands more than the average domestic car of the period.
+Fiat continued to grow at a swift rate and it wasn't long before the company expanded its product line with trucks, trams, marine engines and commercial vehicles.

-By the end of Fiat's early period the Company would undergo some changes and would overhaul production.
-The Company began fitting its cars with electrical accumulators and Fiat also patented the cardan transmission at this time.
+Towards the end of Fiat's early production period, the company was to undergo some changes, and overhaul its production.
+Fiat began fitting its cars with electrical accumulators, and also patented the cardan transmission.